-Can seven fifth graders at Brooklyn Friends School change the world?
+Can eight rising sixth graders change the world?
 One thing is for certain, don’t tell them that they can’t.

-On Tuesday, April 5th, the seven young women—Tess, Lucia, Natalie, Sarah, Rose, Letizia, and Lyla—entered into Head of School Crissy Cáceres’ office with a purpose.
-They had been there before, just one week earlier in fact.
-However, they were invited back by Crissy to further discuss their plan to honor the children of Ukraine and Russia.
+In early June, the eight students—Tess, Lucia, Natalie, Sarah, Rose, Letizia, Adrienne, and Lyla—entered into Head of School Crissy Cáceres’ office with a purpose.
+They had been there twice before to discuss their plans on how to honor the children of Ukraine and Russia.
 Not by raising money, or by sending items, but by raising awareness and sending love and support—to spread joy and knowledge and to strive for justice.
 They landed on a powerful concept—the BFS Love and Joy Campaign—to illustrate radical compassion among our students and their peers in Eastern Europe.

 “I am always connecting to moments that bring to the surface exactly who Brooklyn Friends School is and this moment was so significant and emblematic of that,” said BFS Head of School Crissy Cáceres about when the Middle School students approached her with their ideas.
 “It was as beautiful in its simplicity as it was in its complexity.
 The magnitude of what we are wrapping our hearts and minds around is enough to overwhelm adults, and yet to have children distill all of this to humanity, to the place that feelings of love and joy have in our healing process and making a difference was a moment of tremendous pride and reflection and introspection about what matters most.”